 Tax and social security implications of working temporarily abroad

-From a UK perspective, unless the anticipated duration of the stay is so long that it may impact tax residency (see below), the UK employer should continue to deduct income tax under the PAYE system in accordance with the employee’s PAYE code notwithstanding that the employee is temporarily working overseas.
+From a UK perspective, the UK employer should continue to deduct income tax under the PAYE system in accordance with the employee’s PAYE code notwithstanding that the employee is temporarily working overseas.
+If it is anticipated that the employee will be working overseas for at least a complete UK tax year, they may apply to HMRC for a No Tax PAYE code which, if issued, will authorise the employer to pay the employee without PAYE deductions.
 In addition, the employer should continue to deduct employee national insurance contributions (NICs) and pay employer NICs.

 You will need to consider, however, whether the employee’s stay in the host country creates risks of income tax or social security liability in that country - or even the risk that you (as the employer) are regarded as having created a permanent establishment there.
 Several tax authorities have issued concessions in the light of Covid-19, but not all have done so, and it will be important to establish the rules in place in the relevant host country.
 We briefly outline the issues below.

 The starting point is that the host country has primary taxing rights over the employment income that the employee earns while physically working in that country.
-However, if there is a double tax treaty (DTT) between the UK and the host country, the employee may be exempt from income tax there if certain conditions are satisfied, including that the employee is not a tax resident in the host country.
+However, if there is a double tax treaty (DTT) between the UK and the host country, the employee may be exempt from income tax there if certain conditions are satisfied including:

-The employee’s residence status is determined in accordance with the DTT by reference to their personal circumstances, and whether the number of days they are present in the host country over a 12-month period (however briefly and irrespective of the reason) exceeds 183 days.
+- The number of days the employee is present in the host country over a 12-month period (however briefly and irrespective of the reason) must not exceed 183 days.

 The UK has a DTT with most countries, including all 27 EU countries and most other major world economies.
 In practice, this means that a short stay abroad in many locations is not going to result in the employee becoming liable for host country income tax.